 The benefits of mediation are that the parties are the ones in control of the decisions made rather than a court.
 It is therefore more cost effective than any court procedure and tries to maintain a level of respect by the parties to each other which is often lost when the courts become involved.

 Mediation is a voluntary process and therefore both parties have to agree to mediate and they attend voluntarily.
 If they wish to proceed with mediation then it normally means both wish to reach a resolution on the issues that need to be discussed.

 During the mediation process the mediator acts impartially and works towards helping both parties reach a solution.
 This may require some thinking “outside the box” on the issues they are focused on in order to reach that solution at the end.

-For more information about the mediation process, collaborative law and whether you think this could work for you then please contact Anna on 01273 662754 for an initial discussion or email us.
+For more information about the family law advice and family mediation, collaborative law and whether you think this could work for you then please contact Anna on 01273 662754 for an initial discussion or email us.